yeoldegrove/osism.github.io/docs/guides/upgrade-guides/docker.md

 to change the value in `docker` or append `-e serial=10%` to upgrade, for example, 10% with each iteration.

+Please note that it is not a good idea to upgrade more than one Docker service at a time.
+This can lead to anomalies, especially on storage nodes and control nodes.
+It is recommended not to change the default of 1.

 ```yaml
 osism_serial:
   docker: 10%